Tribal Habits has four manually assessable building blocks which can be used throughout any topic or article.

 The combination of these two progression options allows creators to carefully determine how an explorer moves through a topic.

-When viewing one of the four assess tabs, Creators and Assessors will see contributions from explorers - Q&A responses, uploaded files and so on.
+When viewing one of the four assess tabs, Creators and Assessors will see submissions from explorers - Q&A responses, uploaded files and so on.
 Explorer contributions can be filtered by their completion status, result status and by selected custom fields which are visible to assessors.

 How are explorer contributions assessed?

-• Optionally, the assessor can enter a score and any comments.
-Comments can be particularly useful for a 'fail' grade, to provide the explorer with feedback to resubmit.
+• Comments can be particularly useful for a 'fail' grade, to provide the explorer with feedback to resubmit.

 Pending.
 This status indicates a submission has been made and is awaiting assessment.